jpallares/PallaresBlog/README.md

 ## How to run in VS Code Dev Containers

-Install and run `colima` or any other Docker CLI
+Install and run `colima` or any other Docker CLI.
+[More details here](https://juan.pallares.me/visual-studio-code-dev-container/#i-dont-have-docker-desktop-whale).
-- `brew install colima`
 - `colima start`
 - Click `F1` Reopen in dev container
 - If git not visible run `git status` and then `git config --global --add safe.directory /workspaces/PallaresBlog`